TNolan01/player_track/README.md

 The **coaching** group consists of a login for the other coaching staff.
 The members of this group have access to the Main Dashboard and the Training menu.
 This will allow members of the coaching group full functionality to create, update and delete training sessions with ability to adding and removing players.

-The **visitor** is for memebers of the sports team and guardians and parents.
+The **visitor** is for members of the sports team and guardians and parents.
 Members of this group are allowed access to the Main Dashboard only.
-This will allow them see upcoming training and match fixtures.
+This will allow them to see their upcoming training and match fixtures.

 As default all new members which register with the account are put into the **visitor** group.